Champagne Toast Calculator

 Moving onto dinner, you’ll need to think about the table wine.
 Once again, the half a bottle a head rule fits perfectly.

-If you aim to source half a bottle of red and half a bottle of white for each person then you’ll have plenty for your dinner refreshments.
-Some will drink more, some less, and in our 20 years’ experience of events across Birmingham, Worcestershire, and Warwickshire this has rarely failed.
+If you aim to source half a bottle of red and half a bottle of white for each person, then you’ll have plenty for your dinner refreshments.
+Some will drink more, some less, and in our 20 years of experience of events across Birmingham, Worcestershire, and Warwickshire this has rarely failed.

 If you’re offering rosé too, then we’d recommend far less than half a bottle a head as this is less popular than its red and white counterparts.